No-Bake Keto Cheesecake

 - 1/2 cup sour cream

-- Stir melted butter, almond flour, 3 tablespoons of swerve and 1 tsp of vanilla all together.
+- Stir melted butter, almond flour, 3 tablespoons of confectioner's erythritol (Swerve) and 1 tsp of vanilla together.

-- Press dough into bottom of 9 inch pie pan.
+- Press dough into the bottom of 9-inch pie pan.

-- With a hand mixer mix the cream cheese, 1 cup of swerve, and 1 tsp of vanilla together until creamy and fluffy
+- With a mixer mix the cream cheese, 1 cup of confectioner's erythritol (Swerve,) and 1 tsp of vanilla together until creamy and fluffy.

 - Blend in the sour cream and heavy cream until it has a pudding-like texture.